R1-SyntheticVL: Is Synthetic Data from Generative Models Ready for Multimodal Large Language Model?: Method

 where $\mathbb{I}(\cdot)$ is the indicator function.
 If ${C} = 0$, it indicates that none of the models could solve the problem, suggesting potential flaws in the synthesis (e.g., ambiguity or errors).
 Consequently, we filter out these unsolvable instances to ensure the reliability of the final dataset.

 \textbf{Adversarial Context Optimization.} During the generation and judgment cycle, CADS introduces an Adversarial Context Optimization mechanism to dynamically refine the data synthesis heuristics.
 We focus on identifying \textit{high-value adversarial instances} that lie on the decision boundaries of current models.
-Formally, utilizing the consensus score $C$ derived in Eq.~\ref{eq:C}, we define the set of adversarial instances $\mathcal{D}_{adv}$ as those exhibit inter-model disagreement:
+Formally, utilizing the consensus score $C$ derived in Eq.~\ref{eq:C}, we define the set of adversarial instances $\mathcal{D}_{adv}$ as those that exhibit inter-model disagreement:

-Unlike high-confident cases where a unanimous consensus is reached ($C = K$) or the filtered unsolvable noise ($C = 0$), these inconsistent samples represent complex problem types where the collective fails to agree despite the problem being solvable.
+Unlike high-confidence cases where a unanimous consensus is reached ($C = K$) or the filtered unsolvable noise ($C = 0$), these inconsistent samples represent complex problem types where the collective fails to agree despite the problem being solvable.

 By exploiting these high-value adversarial instances, we optimize the synthesis strategy via \textit{(1) Reflect:} CADS distills consolidated insights from the disagreements among collective judges, analyzing the underlying patterns of successes and errors; \textit{(2) Optimize:} These insights are incorporated into the generation context to dynamically refine the synthesis strategies, thereby progressively encouraging the generation of more high-value and challenging data.